-After depth check with the alignment pin, insert the \varnothing 2.2 mm monotype implant Position Indicator to check the implant position, angulation and restorability.
+After depth check with the Alignment Pin, insert the \varnothing 2.2 mm PURE Ceramic Implant Position Indicator to check the implant position, angulation and restorability.

-Depending on the implant that is placed, choose the correct position indicator, which visualizes the implant shoulder diameter of 3.5 mm (ND) or 4.8 mm (RD) and shows the future position of the implant shoulder and abutment.
 The hole in the abutment of the position indicator can be used for easy removal from implant bed and securing with a dental floss against inhaling/swallowing.

-Step 4 - Widen the implant bed to Ø 2.8 mm
+Step 6 - Prepare the implant bed to Ø 2.8 mm